-When the aircraft airspeed reaches 90 kts and 95 kts, a flashing yellow 'MINSPD' annunciation (Figure 7-33) will appear above the airspeed indicator.
+When the aircraft airspeed reaches speeds between 90 kts and 95 kts, a flashing yellow 'MINSPD' annunciation (Figure 7-32) will appear above the airspeed indicator.
 When the airspeed trend vector reaches a predetermined airspeed (specific to each flap setting), a single aural "AIRSPEED" will sound, alerting the pilot to the impending underspeed condition.

-- Flaps UP 82 kts
+- Flaps UP 85 kts

-- Flaps APP 80 kts
+- Flaps T/O 82 kts

-- Flaps LDG 75 kts
+- Flaps LDG 78 kts

-Figure 7-33 MINSPD Annunciation
+Figure 7-32 MINSPD Annunciation

 If the aircraft continues to decelerate, Underspeed Protection becomes active.
-How Underspeed Protection functions depends on which vertical flight director mode is selected.
-For the purpose of this discussion, the vertical flight director modes can be divided into two categories: Those in which it is important to maintain altitude for as long as possible (altitude-critical modes), and those in which maintaining altitude is less crucial (non-altitude critical modes).
+How Underspeed Protection functions depends on which vertical Flight Director mode is selected.
+For the purpose of this discussion, the vertical Flight Director modes can be divided into two categories: Those in which it is important to maintain altitude for as long as possible (altitude-critical modes), and those in which maintaining altitude is less crucial (non-altitude critical modes).